HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In order to introduce Web front-end technology into the development of general GUI applications, the open source community has also done some exploratory work, such as the Electron open source project, which packs Chromium + Node.js together to let the Web backend run on the local machine.
 This facilitates the development of local GUI applications.
 But Electron's software stack is too complex, which limits its application areas.

-In addition, the front-end framework represented by React.js and Vue.js has achieved great success, but there are the following defects and deficiencies:
+In addition, the front-end framework represented by React.js and Vue.js has achieved great success.
+But there are the following defects and deficiencies:

-1. These technologies are based on existing mature Web standards, and require browsers that fully support relevant front-end specifications to run (or, only run in browsers), and it is difficult to integrate with existing C/C++-based Integration of functional modules for programming language development.
+1. These technologies are based on existing mature Web standards, and require browsers that fully support relevant front-end specifications to run (or, only run in browsers).
+And it is difficult to integrate with existing C/C++-based Integration of functional modules for programming language development.
 1. Due to inherent limitations, the use of JavaScript language in web pages has always had the following problems criticized by developers:
-    - Poor security.
-On the one hand, code related to business logic is executed on the end user's browser, and anyone can see the source code of the JavaScript program, which may leak sensitive information; on the other hand, malicious code may be executed on the end user's browser, This leads to the leakage of user sensitive data.
+    - Poor security: On the one hand, code related to business logic is executed on the end user's browser, and anyone can see the source code of the JavaScript program, which may leak sensitive information; on the other hand, malicious code may be executed on the end user's browser, This leads to the leakage of user sensitive data.
-    - Negative impact on performance.
-Running a large amount of JavaScript code related to business logic in the browser will cause the problem of page rendering and business logic competing for processor resources, which is one of the reasons why there is a significant difference between the page rendering capability of browsers and the interface developed by traditional GUI.
+    - Negative impact on performance: Running a large amount of JavaScript code related to business logic in the browser will cause the problem of page rendering and business logic competing for processor resources, which is one of the reasons why there is a significant difference between the page rendering capability of browsers and the interface developed by traditional GUI.
-    - Lower code maintainability.
-Developers often randomly embed scattered JavaScript codes in different places on the webpage, which reduces the maintainability of the entire application system code.
+    - Lower code maintainability: Developers often randomly embed scattered JavaScript codes in different places on the webpage, which reduces the maintainability of the entire application system code.
 1. These technologies implement data-based conditional and loop flow control by introducing virtual attributes such as `v-if`, `v-else`, `v-for`, which split the logic of the code and destroy the readability of the code .
 As an example below:

 ```html